Brewers–Cubs rivalry

 The Brewers–Cubs rivalry is a Major League Baseball (MLB) rivalry between the Milwaukee Brewers and Chicago Cubs.
-Both clubs are members of MLB's National League (NL) Central Division.
+Both teams are members of MLB's National League (NL) Central Division.
 The rivalry is also sometimes known as the I-94 Rivalry, because the two teams' ballparks are located only 83 mi from each other off Interstate 94 (I-94).

 The Brewers and Cubs have been playing each other in spring training Cactus League games since the Brewers franchise began as the Seattle Pilots in 1969.
 However, the rivalry did not begin until 1998, when the Brewers moved from the American League (AL) Central Division to the National League Central.
 Until then, the Brewers had a rivalry with Chicago's AL team, the White Sox.

-The Brewers-Cubs rivalry has been ranked among the best and most competitive in baseball.
-The teams have never met in the postseason.
+The Brewers–Cubs rivalry has been ranked among the best and most competitive in baseball.
+Conversely, the notion of a rivalry continues to be questioned by Cubs players, who cite the omnipresence of Cubs fans in attendance at games played against the Brewers in Milwaukee.
+At least 16% of the lift in Milwaukee attendance for Cubs games is attributed to Cubs fans.
+This is despite the Brewers' efforts to restrict Cubs fans' ability to purchase tickets.

+In 2018, the teams played a Game 163 to determine the NL Central division championship, which the Brewers won 3–1 at Wrigley Field.

+In 2023, Craig Counsell left the Brewers to become the Cubs manager.
+He admitted he may have underestimated the rivalry part of Brewers fans feeling like he just went to “the other side.”

+The first postseason meeting between the two teams took place in 2025 in the NLDS, which the Brewers won.

 Background

+1953-1965: Braves-Cubs rivalry

+The rivalry between the two cities originated from when the Braves were in Milwaukee from 1953-1965.
+Although, not in the same division (the Braves were in the National League West, while the Cubs played in the National League East), the proximity between the two ballparks created an intense atmosphere.
+The short-lived rivalry died when the Braves moved to Atlanta in 1966.

+When the Brewers moved from the AL to the NL in 1998, one of the reasons given for the switch was to rekindle the rivalry the Braves and Cubs had.

 1997–1998: First meetings

-The Brewers and Cubs met for the first official time on June 13, 1997 in interleague play, a 4–2 Brewers victory at Wrigley Field in Chicago.
+The Brewers and Cubs met for the first official time on June 13, 1997, in interleague play, a 4–2 Brewers victory at Wrigley Field in Chicago.
 They met for the first time as division rivals on June 15, 1998, a 6–5 Cubs victory also in Wrigley Field.